 The JCPSS report shows that there were zero cases for both Informal Probation and Diversion.
-However, after staff queried PCMS for 2016 data, it was found that there were 320 cases with Informal Probation, 2,800 diversion cases (referrals that came from both the Probation Community Intervention Officers and the community-based organizations that diverted youth), and 2,176 petitions filed (which is 766 more than what is stated in the JPCSS report).
+However, after staff queried PCMS for 2017 data, it was found that there was a weekly average of 154 cases with Informal Probation, 3,847 diversion cases (referrals that came from both the Probation Community Intervention Officers and the community-based organizations that diverted youth), and 1,851 petitions filed (which is 718 more than what is stated in the JPCSS report).